kazabooboo/TheGizraWay/src/presale/index.md

 First and most important rule is: **No matter how long it takes, fully understand the project requirement and customer expectation before starting any actual work**
 This rule is the **key** to a successful project.

-On many project we will have a first phase to deliver partially functional mockups to help fully understand the project specification, this phase should be T&M but within a reasonable timeframe.
+On many project we will have a first phase to deliver partially functional mock-up to help fully understand the project specification, this phase should be T&M but within a reasonable time frame.